iot-salzburg/panta_rhei/README.md

     > The air temperature at the demo car 2 is 2.623506013964546 °C at 2019-03-18T12:21:27.177267+00:00
     >   -> Received new external data-point of 2019-03-18T13:54:59.482215+00:00: 'eu.srfg.iot-iot4cps-wp5.car1.car_1.Air Temperature' = 2.9816131778905497 degC.

+Then, start the Kafka Stream Apps in `demo_applications/com.github.christophschranz.iot4cps.streamhub/target/classes/com/github/christophschranz/iot4cpshub` to allow the sharing of data across the systems.

 #### Run the Datastore